Areas of Practice include:

 Neil is a member of the Onondaga, New York State, and American Bar Associations.

-He is the President of the Central New York Bankruptcy Bar Association
+He is the former President of the Central New York Bankruptcy Bar Association

 and a member of the American Bankruptcy Institute.
 He also volunteers